Founder's Corner 2017

 2014 Buckley, Rise and Shine in 6:31

 2016 No award given

-Rules: The only requirements are that teams consist of either 4- or 6-runners and that the team must be registered as sponsored by the town.
+Rules: The only requirements are that teams consist of either 4- or 6-runners and that the team must be registered as sponsored by the town (only one team per town please).
 There are no rules about who pays the registration, where the team members live, who must be on the team, genders, ages, etc. Runners must take turns running their assigned legs, alternating through the order of their listed positions by handing off at each exchange like any team expecting to receive an award.
 Simple and fun!
 Here is the list of eligible towns: Carbonado, Wilkeson, Buckley, South Prairie, Orting, Puyallup, Sumner, Fife, Tacoma, Ruston.

 Each year the R2R Race Committee presents the Founder's Award to someone who has made a significant contribution to the event.
 Here is a list of past winners:

 2006, John Selby for founding the R2R in 2002